alanese/MyGames/README.md

 Currently the site only works for games with sufficient box score data available through the MLB API, which appears to be 2002-present.

+The database in the repository has a single registered user `admin` with password `admin`

 ## Required packages
 - Flask
 - Flask-Bootstrap